 For me, I love group tours and I felt like it was the best option for me when travelling to Egypt.
 I’ve travelled with Travel Talk Tours before to Morocco and had an absolute blast with them, so I picked them again for my Egypt adventure.

 Despite booking with a highly recommended company, I was still anxious about a few things on my upcoming trip.
-Here’s some of the anxieties I had before travelling to Egypt:
+Here are some of the anxieties I had before travelling to Egypt:

 Is it “Dangerous”?

 One of the main reasons my family didn’t want me to travel to Egypt was due to a recent suicide bombing/terrorist attack in Cairo.
 However, my family live in a little town in the north where nothing really happens there and I live in London where we’ve been dealing with event’s like this for a while.
-Yes, it’s scary but you can’t let them win by stay in doors the rest of your life.
+Yes, it’s scary but you can’t let them win by staying indoors for the rest of your life.

 There was also a recent incident in New Zealand which is well known to be one of the safest countries in the world.